DataDog/dd-trace-java/README.md

 java MyLovelyProgram -javaagent:${project_loc}/target/profiling-javaagent-0.0.1-SNAPSHOT.jar=<agentproperties.txt>
 ```

-If the project is imported into Eclipse, the agent comes with a little test program and a launcher which starts it with agent.
+If the project is imported into Eclipse, the agent comes with a little test program and a launcher which runs the example program with the agent.
 To run with the externally built agent, simply run the TakeBuiltAgentForASpin launcher.
 Don't forget to first build everything with maven.